kosecki123/zip-with/README.md

 # zip-with

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to zip two collections by using predicate for matching

 ## Usage

-FIXME
+(zip-with coll1 coll2 pred)

 ## License